Jump to section

 - Keep track of the amount of water used as a coolant, lowering costs and ensuring compliance with local regulations

-- Track the quantity of chemicals used in a pharmaceutical manufacturing process
+- Track the number of chemicals used in a pharmaceutical manufacturing process

 - Measure the throughput of wax through an injection molding process